sritaaa/AI-Powered-Funding-Intelligence/README.md

 ## What It Does

 1. Takes a Grants.gov opportunity URL
-2. Calls the Grants.gov API to fetch the data
+2. Calls the Grants.gov API to get the data
 3. Maps the response to a schema
 4. Applies rule-based tags (simple keyword matching)
 5. Saves two output files: `foa.json` and `foa.csv`